vchat-meme-blip/ai-salvador/FEATURES.md

 - **Real-time Interaction:** Engage in live text or voice-to-text conversations with AI agents who remember past interactions and react to world events.

 ### World & Agent Dynamics
 - **Persistent Agents:** AI agents have unique personalities, memories, and daily plans.
-They form relationships, share information, and react to their environment and news events.
+They form relationships, share information, and react to their environment.
-- **Enhanced Social Systems:**
-  - **Meetings & Conferences:** Agents can organize and attend scheduled meetings with specific agendas and action items.
-  - **Social Gatherings:** Expanded party system with different types of events (birthdays, celebrations, protests).
-  - **Social Media Integration:** Twitter-style feed where agents can post updates, share news, and interact with each other's content.
 - **Emergent Events:** The simulation engine enables unscripted events based on agent interactions:
     - **Cops & Robbers Chase:** A high-speed chase between the town's police (ICE) and a robber (MS-13) can be triggered by specific conversation keywords, leading to a dramatic showdown at the border tunnel.
     - **Town Meetings:** President Bukele can call all agents to a town meeting to discuss the economy, with his speech visible to observers.
-    - **Parties & Events:** Enhanced party system with different themes, activities, and group behaviors.
-- **Information Ecosystem:**
-  - **Dynamic News System:** AI-generated news articles based on in-game events, affecting agent behavior and market conditions.
-  - **Rumors & Gossip:** Information spreads through the agent network, with varying levels of reliability.
-  - **Social Media Feed:** Real-time micro-blogging platform where agents post updates and react to world events.
+    - **Parties:** Admins can trigger spontaneous parties where all agents gather to dance, accompanied by special music and visual effects.
+- **Information Flow:** Agents read news articles that influence their mood and conversation topics, creating a dynamic information ecosystem.

 ### Economic System
-- **BTC-driven Economy:** The entire town economy is simulated around BTC with an enhanced trading system.
+- **BTC-driven Economy:** The entire town economy is simulated around BTC.
-- **Town Treasury:** A central treasury, managed by President Bukele, grows through tourist taxes, market fees, and other in-game activities.
+- **Town Treasury:** A central treasury, managed by President Bukele, grows through tourist taxes and other in-game activities.
 Its value is tied to a simulated, fluctuating BTC price.
-- **Agent Portfolios:** Every agent maintains a BTC balance and inventory, with the ability to trade items and currency with other agents and players.
+- **Agent Portfolios:** Every agent maintains a BTC balance, earning from tourists and engaging in unique economic behaviors like charging "protection fees."
-- **Marketplace System:** Players and agents can list items for sale, place bids, and complete transactions with a secure escrow system.
-- **Live Transactions:** All economic exchanges are visualized with real-time floating text notifications, making the flow of BTC and items visible and engaging.
+- **Live Transactions:** All economic exchanges are visualized with real-time floating text notifications, making the flow of BTC visible and engaging.
-- **Economic Events:** Random market fluctuations and special economic events that affect prices and trading behavior.

 ### Admin & Customization
-- **Enhanced Admin Controls:**
-  - Real-time event triggering (chase, meeting, party, economic events)
-  - News management system with scheduled publishing
-  - Market controls and economic adjustments
-  - Social media moderation tools
-  - Meeting and event scheduling
+- **Admin Controls:** An optional admin panel allows for real-time event triggering (chase, meeting, party) and the ability to inject new news articles into the world.
 - **Highly Extensible:** The entire platform is designed as a starter kit.
-You can easily customize:
+You can easily customize characters, dialogue, map layouts, and even core game mechanics.
-  - Characters and their economic behaviors
-  - Dialogue systems and conversation topics
-  - Market mechanics and trading rules
-  - News generation algorithms
-  - Social media engagement patterns
-  - Map layouts and interactive elements
-  - Core game mechanics and simulation rules

 ---